colding10/Kingfish/README.md

 ## Usage

+Kingfish is a software program designed for playing chess on a computer.
+However, it lacks a graphical user interface (GUI) which is necessary to visually display a chessboard and to facilitate the input of moves.
+Third-party developers have created separate GUIs that can be found online.
+To use Kingfish with a particular GUI, consult the documentation provided with that GUI for instructions on integrating the two applications.

 Kingfish speaks UCI, a protocol for chess engines.
 See `engine-interface.txt` for a description of the UCI protocol.

 ## Roadmap